- 1. Write an airtight opening a bar business plan

 10. Put together a bulletproof marketing strategy for your bar

+Help!
+I’m opening my own bar and don’t know how to draw customers to it.
+Does this sound familiar?
 As the grand opening approaches, it’s time to think of ways to attract new and returning customers to your bar.

 1. Get a sales and SEO-optimized website that will help you rank on the first page of Google